 Want to ditch the toys and give experiences instead?
 Here are 30+ experiences to give kids instead of toys for their Birthdays, Holidays, and special occasions.

-Experiences, Travel, Outings, and Vacations are valued more by children vs Toys and Things according to psychologist and best-selling author Oliver James .
-Oliver says that children remember moments in time, where their interests are taken into account, far longer.
-As a mom of 4 I agree with his stance.
+Experiences, Travel, Outings, and Vacations are valued more by children vs Toys and Things according to psychologist and best-selling author Oliver James.
+Oliver says that children remember moments in time, when their interests are taken into account, far longer.
+As a mom of 4, I agree with his stance.
 That’s why we’re asking for experiences instead of toys for gifts for our kids on special occasions.